 You will then be invited to attend a Mentor Introduction Session where you will learn more about the program and next steps.

-For any queries in relation to the Mentor Program, please contact the Skilling SA Team at OCPSESkillingSA@sa.gov.au
+For any queries regarding the Mentor Program, please contact the Skilling SA Team at OCPSESkillingSA@sa.gov.au.